zuwiizu/owl/README.md

 🦉 OWL is a cutting-edge framework for multi-agent collaboration that pushes the boundaries of task automation, built on top of the [CAMEL-AI Framework](https://github.com/camel-ai/camel).
 OWL ranks #1 among open-source frameworks on GAIA benchmark.

 Our vision is to revolutionize how AI agents collaborate to solve real-world tasks.
-By leveraging role-playing mechanisms and dynamic agent interactions, OWL enables more natural, efficient, and robust task automation across diverse domains.
+By leveraging dynamic agent interactions, OWL enables more natural, efficient, and robust task automation across diverse domains.

 <!-- # Key Features -->

 # 🔥 News

-- **[2025.03.06]**: We open-source the codebase of 🦉 OWL project.
+- **[2025.03.07]**: We open-source the codebase of 🦉 OWL project.

 ## 🛠️ Installation